 Evaluation of the bone marrow response is an initial step in characterizing an anemia.
 If the bone marrow is responding to an anemia, then the anemia is classified as regenerative and the cause of the anemia is hemorrhage or hemolysis.
 A bone marrow or regenerative response is assessed by identifying immature anucleate red blood cells (RBC) in peripheral blood.
 Species differ in their regenerative response (both the degree and the types of immature red blood cells they release) and these differences must be taken into account when determining if an anemia is regenerative or not.

 In general, immature anucleate red blood cells contain more protein synthetic machinery (ribosomes, RNA) than mature red blood cells.
-This RNA can be detected using various dyes, including intravital and fluorescent dyes.
-Intravital dyes precipitate the RNA, whereas fluorescent dyes bind to RNA, allowing the RBC containing RNA to be identified.
+This RNA can be detected using various dyes, including supravital and fluorescent dyes that bind to nucleic acids, e.g. new methylene blue (supravital dye), thiazole orange (fluorescent).
+These dyes penetrate the cell membrane and bind to the RNA in the form of ribosomes or polyribosomes, allowing the RBC containing RNA to be identified.
 RBC with sufficient RNA to be detected by these methods are called reticulocytes.
 When the immature RBC contain large amounts of RNA (called aggregate reticulocytes), they can be identified in regular Romanowsky-stained blood smears, without the use of special dyes to detect the RNA.
 This is because RNA typically stains blue, whereas hemoglobin stains red in Romanowsky stains.
 The large amounts of RNA in aggregate reticulocytes is sufficient to offset the red of hemoglobin, imparting a purple color to the cytoplasm of the immature RBC.
 This is then called a polychromatophilic RBC (or polychromatophil) and the change in RBC color is called polychromasia (and is subjectively semi-quantified in a blood smear as mild, moderate or marked).
 Thus, a regenerative response can be evaluated to some degree in a regularly stained blood smear.
 Note, that immature RBC that contain only small amounts of RNA (called punctate reticulocytes) or no RNA will not be detected in a regularly stained blood smear, because the cells are a normal red in color.
 Such cells may or may be larger than normal RBC (if they are larger, they are called macrocytes).
 Thus, polychromasia will under-estimate the number of reticulocytes, because we can only detect aggregate, but not punctate, reticulocytes in a regular Romanowsky stained blood smear.
 We can more accurately count reticulocytes (as a percentage of total RBC and as an absolute reticulocyte count) in dogs and cats (although different reticulocytes are counted in dogs versus cats; see below).
 Reticulocyte counts are not that useful in other species.
 Immature RBC may also be larger and have less hemoglobin, than mature cells, but these features are not relied upon to identify immature cells (because abnormal bone production can also result in these changes).

 Equine species are an exception to this rule.
 Although they can release reticulocytes (punctate) in response to an anemia, there are usually too few of these cells to identify in peripheral blood reliably.
 Instead, they appear to retain immature RBC in the bone marrow until they lose most or all of their RNA and release larger cells (macrocytes) instead (see more below).